moby/moby/man/dockerd.8.md

 **--cgroup-parent**=""
   Set parent cgroup for all containers.
 Default is "/docker" for fs cgroup driver and "system.slice" for systemd cgroup driver.

-**--cluster-store**=""
-  URL of the distributed storage backend

-**--cluster-advertise**=""
-  Specifies the 'host:port' or `interface:port` combination that this particular daemon instance should use when advertising itself to the cluster.
-  The daemon is reached through this value.

-**--cluster-store-opt**=""
-  Specifies options for the Key/Value store.

 **--config-file**="/etc/docker/daemon.json"
   Specifies the JSON file path to load the configuration from.